teppokoivula/SearchEnginePdfIndexer/README.md

 ## Installing

-This module can be installed by downloading or cloning the PageRenderFindReplace directory into the /site/modules/ directory of your site, but the recommended method installign it using Composer: `composer require teppokoivula/search-engine-pdf-indexer`.
+This module can be installed by downloading or cloning the SearchEnginePdfIndexer directory into the /site/modules/ directory of your site, but the recommended method installign it using Composer: `composer require teppokoivula/search-engine-pdf-indexer`.
 Composer installation takes care of dependencies automatically, which makes following steps easier.

 ## License